 For those interested in more background on the approach: our goal is to create schema that webmasters and content publishers can use to mark up health and medical content on the web, with a particular focus on markup that will help patients, physicians, and generally health-interested consumers find relevant health information via search.
 The scope of coverage for the schema is broad, and is intended to cover both consumer- and professionally-targeted health and medical web content (of course, any particular piece of online health/medical content is likely to use only a subset of the schema).
 We’ve worked with physicians, consumer web sites, and government health organizations to get input into the key topics and properties to model and to refine the schema structure and type/property documentation.”

-The Goals of Healthcare Schema
+The Goals of Healthcare Schema for SEO

 Like all schema.org vocabularies, the health and medical schema set is intended to make it easier for regular people to find the right online content to solve their search queries.
 The difference with this specific schema is the structured data is for content specific to an industry.